RCL-NUS/NeuroMHE/README.md

      https://user-images.githubusercontent.com/70559054/227720768-c70ea330-114e-4058-aea6-619bbdc3f379.mp4

 ### SecVII-C
-1. Run the **main_code.py** python file in the **Training in simulation** folder within the downloaded **SecVII-C (source code)** folder.
+1. Run the **main_code.py** Python file in the **Training in simulation** folder within the downloaded **SecVII-C (source code)** folder.
 2. In the prompted terminal interface, you will be asked to select whether to train or evaluate NeuroMHE.
 * Training: type 'train' without the quotation mark in the terminal.
 Subsequently, you will be prompted to select whether to train NeuroMHE or DMHE.
 * Evaluation: type 'evaluate' without the quotation mark in the terminal.
 Subsequently, you will be prompted to select a controller for evaluation.
 There are 4 controllers, as shown below.

      ![evaluation_mode](https://user-images.githubusercontent.com/70559054/227721390-17b9d275-23e2-4506-9bd3-c829363c981a.png)

-3. Run the **T-RO-experiment-data-processing_22_Feb.py** python file located in the **SecVII-C (source code)/Evaluation in real-world experiment/Experiment Raw Data** directory to generate the figures depicting the experimental results.
+3. Run the **T-RO-experiment-data-processing_22_Feb.py** Python file located in the **SecVII-C (source code)/Evaluation in real-world experiment/Experiment Raw Data** directory to generate the figures depicting the experimental results.
 A video demonstration showcasing the experiments is presented below.

       https://user-images.githubusercontent.com/70559054/227721900-338651dc-ce40-4288-ae8a-844ab37c50c1.mp4

 Note that we modify the official v1.11.1 PX4 firmware to bypass the PX4's position and velocity controllers.
 The modified PX4 firmware is available at https://github.com/mamariomiamo/px4_modified/commit/d06d41265b8871c94f5fb110d99f8ec03d3c6907.
-The main code that runs our method and other start-of-the-art robust flight controllers in the onboard computer can be found in the **offb_py_v1_neuromhe.py** python file (line 503~659) in the **Code used in onboard computer** folder within the downloaded **SecVII-C (source code)** folder.
+The primary code implementing our method, along with other state-of-the-art robust flight controllers, is located in the **offb_py_v1_neuromhe.py** Python file (lines 504-659).
+This file can be found in the **SecVII-C (source code)/Evaluation in real-world experiment/Code used in onboard computer** directory.

 ## 4. Contact Us
 If you encounter a bug in your implementation of the code, please do not hesitate to inform me.